 Notes

-1. To make a gluten-free red velvet cake, replace the flour with 1 ¾ cup (280g) gluten-free all-purpose flour and 1 ⅓ cup (135g) almond flour.
-Some 1:1 gluten-free flour blends will work but I don't recommend using Bob Red Mills 1:1 flour by itself because it makes this cake gummy.
+1. This red velvet cake can be made gluten-free by replacing all of the flour with King Arthur’s measure for measure flour OR 1 3/4 cup (280g) gluten-free all-purpose flour and 1 1/3 cup (135g) almond flour.
+I suggest baking the cake for at least 35 minutes to ensure it’s fully baked and won’t sink.
+I don’t recommend using Bob Red Mills 1:1 flour by itself because it results in a gummy cake.

 2. All brands of red food dye vary in color and intensity so you may need to adjust accordingly.
 If you use liquid food coloring (not gel), you’ll need around 1-2 tablespoons.
 You can also color the cake with 3 tablespoons of beetroot powder.
 Some brands of beetroot powder and older powder tend to turn brown when baked, so make sure you use a reliable brand.
 If using beet powder, add it with the dry ingredients.